 Can I trust that the trials listed on these websites are safely run under proper medical supervision?

 Many registered studies are well designed trials, approved by ethics committees, registered with the NIH and carried out in academic institutions, without charge to the patient.
 Unfortunately the US site now also lists ‘trials’ carried out by private clinics that may not meet appropriate scientific or ethical standards.
 There are unfortunately now many 'Treatment Centres' and ‘Regenerative Medicine Clinics’ around the world, including in Australia, that advertise unproven and unregulated stem cell treatment (usually using autologous patient cells obtained by liposuction, see below) for a large number of diseases.
 Sadly these trials are carried out without evidence of safety or efficacy of this treatment. and usually at significant cost to the patient (not reimbursable by Medicare).

 How can I find out more about unsafe treatment treatments?

-The Canadian Stem Cell Foundation website http://www.stemcellfoundation.ca has good information relating to disease specific progress in stem cell treatment research, as does the European Stem Cell website www.eurostemcell.org Your treating specialist is the person who will be most up to date on the standard treatments available for your condition and on the progress of exciting new therapies.
-He/she will also be able to assist in assessing the suitability of a clinical trial that you may be interested in, and in assessing your eligibility to participate
+The European Stem Cell website at eurostemcell.org has good information relating to disease-specific progress in stem cell treatment research.
+Your treating specialist is the person who will be most up to date on the standard treatments available for your condition and on the progress of exciting new therapies.
+They will also be able to assist in assessing the suitability of a clinical trial that you may be interested in, and in assessing your eligibility to participate

 I need information about donating my eggs / embryos, for research.